canonical/k8s-snap/docs/src/snap/howto/install/install-offline.md

 #### Default Gateway

-In cases where the air gap environment does not have a default gateway, add a dummy default route on interface eth0 using the following command:
+In cases where the air-gap environment does not have a default gateway, add a dummy default route on interface eth0 using the following command:

 ```bash